-AMD just released the new RX570 and RX580 series of Graphics cards to refresh their year old RX470/480 line.
+AMD just released the new RX570 and RX580 series of Graphics cards to refresh their year old RX470/480 product line.
 The new cards are basically a re-branding of the RX4xx series and expectations for mining performance were not all that great considering they are based on essentially the same architecture as their predecessor.
 Most people are expecting the new Vega series to offer substantial improvements, but for now we will take a look at the RX480’s replacement, the RX580.
 In addition I will also go over a basic BIOS Mod (modification) for the RX580 8GB GPU.

 I ordered 5 MSI Armor RX580 8G cards the day they were released and now have had a couple of days to play with them and thought I would share my first impressions.
-This article will serve as a review of this specific model, namely the MSI RX480 8G Armor, as well as offer a broader look at modifying the VBIOS of the new RX5xx series of cards for optimal performance when mining cryptocurrencies such as Ethereum and Zcash.
+This article will serve as a review of this specific model, namely the MSI RX480 8G Armor, as well as offer a broader look at modifying the GPU BIOS, also called VBIOS, of the new RX5xx series of cards to help achieve optimal performance when mining cryptocurrencies such as Ethereum and Zcash.

 The overall look and layout of the RX580 is very similar to the RX4xx series cards, and as expected not much as changed from the basic design.The card comes in the standard MSI foam fitted packing, with an additional foam separator and a dual purpose cardboard top which contains an envelope with some stickers, installation instructions, and a driver CD,